adityajaiswal094/User_Auth_Frontend/README.md

 2. Run `npm install` to install necessary dependencies.
 3. Run `npm start` to start the application.

+## Note

-Note: Go through the README file of this [repo](https://github.com/adityajaiswal094/User_Auth) first.
+1. Go through the README file of this [repo](https://github.com/adityajaiswal094/User_Auth) first.
+2. Keep the backend server running to use this application.